3n1gmus/Arch-AD-Join/README.md

 # Arch-AD-Join (Work In Progress)
 Join Arch Linux system to Active Directory

-Scripted to provide configuration changes ased on these instructions: https://wiki.archlinux.org/title/Active_Directory_integration#Active_Directory_configuration
+Scripted to provide configuration changes based on these instructions: https://wiki.archlinux.org/title/Active_Directory_integration#Active_Directory_configuration

 ## Operation
 Update ad.config file with the settings that match your environment